umee-network/umee.cc/content/pages/community-events.md

 *Hint: to get more exposure on your submission you can share it in the [#designers](https://discord.gg/umee) channel on the Umee Discord server.*

-Still want to participate but don’t think of yourself as a creative.
+Still want to participate but don’t think of yourself as a creative?
 Not to worry!
 You’re still eligible to win UMEE rewards by retweeting this **tweet**.

 **How To Enter**
 - Recreate the Umee logo in your own style